 The Faculty Fellows Program Advisory Board will assist in selecting the Fellows, creating training for incoming Fellows, and assessing the success of the Fellows program.
-The Board will consist of one representative from the faculty, one from the Office of the Dean of the College, one from the Office of the Provost, one from Residence Life and Housing, one from Student Life, and one from the Office of Personal and Career Development.
+The Board will consist of at least one representative from the faculty, one from the Office of the Dean of the College, one from the Office of the Provost, one from Residence Life and Housing, and one from the Office of Personal and Career Development.

 FREQUENTLY ASKED QUESTIONS